-The eight channels on the device operate from a single clock input.
-To ensure that the aperture delay and jitter are the same for all channels, the AFE5801 uses a clock tree network to generate individual sampling clocks to each channel.
-The clock lines for all channels are matched from the source point to the sampling circuit of each of the eight internal ADCs.
+The 16 channels on the device operate from a single clock input.
+To ensure that the aperture delay and jitter are the same for all channels, the AFE5851 uses a clock tree network to generate individual sampling clocks to each channel.
+The clock channels for all the channels are matched from the source point to the sampling circuit of each of the eight internal ADCs.
 The variation on this delay is described in the Aperture Delay parameter of the Output Interface Timing.
 Its variation over time is described in the Aperture Jitter number of the same table.
+Observe that the rising edges of the input clock are used to sample the even channels in one input clock period and the odd channels in the next.
+Using an input clock double the speed of the channel sampling clock ensures that the sampling instant between even and odd channels is exactly an input clock period apart and does not depend on its duty cycle..

-The AFE5801 clock input can be driven differentially (sine wave, LVPECL or LVDS) or single-ended (LVCMOS).
-The clock input of the device has an internal buffer/clock amplifier (see Figure 39) which is enabled or disabled automatically depending on the type of clock provided (autodetect feature).
+The AFE5851 clock input can be driven differentially (sinewave, LVPECL or LVDS) or single-ended (LVCMOS).
+The clock input of the device has an internal buffer/clock amplifier (see Figure 35) which is enabled or disabled automatically depending on the type of clock provided (autodetect feature).
 When enabled, the device will consume 6mW more power from the AVDD18 supply rail, but it will also accept differential or single ended inputs of smaller swing.

-Figure 39.
+Figure 35.
 Internal Clock Buffer for Differential Clock Mode

-If the preferred clocking scheme for the device is single-ended, CLKINM pin should be connected to ground, i.e., shorted directly to AVSS (see Figure 41).
+If the preferred clocking scheme for the device is single-ended, CLKINM pin should be connected to ground, i.e., shorted directly to AVSS (see Figure 37).
 In this case, the autodetect feature will shut down the internal clock buffer and the device will go into single-ended clock input automatically.
 The user should connect the single-ended clock source directly (no decoupling) to CLKINP pin, which would be the only device clock input.
 In that case, it is recommended the use of low jitter square signals (LVCMOS levels, 1.8V amplitude) to drive the ADC (see SLYT075 for further details on the theory).

 For single ended sinusoidal clocks or for differential clocks (differential sinewave, LVPECL, LVDS...), the clock amplifier should be enabled.
-For that, the connection scheme of Figure 40 should be used.
-The common-mode voltage of the clock source should match one of the clock inputs of the AFE5801 (VCM) which is set internally using $5k\Omega$ resistors, as shown in Figure 39.
-The easiest way to ensure this is to AC couple the inputs as shown in Figure 40.
+For that, the connection scheme of Figure 36 should be used.
+The common-mode voltage of the clock source should match one of the clock inputs of the AFE5851 (VCM) which is set internally using $5k\Omega$ resistors, as shown in Figure 35.
+The easiest way to ensure this is to AC couple the inputs as shown in Figure 36.
 The same scheme applies to the case where the clock is single ended but its amplitude is small or its edges are not sharp (for instance, with a sinusoidal single-ended clock).
-In this case, the input clock signal can be connected with a capacitor to CLKINP (as in Figure 40) and the CLKINM should be connected to ground also through a capacitor, i.e., AC coupled to AVSS.
+In this case, the input clock signal can be connected with a capacitor to CLKINP (as in Figure 36) and the CLKINM should be connected to ground also through a capacitor, i.e., AC coupled to AVSS.

-Figure 40.
+Figure 36.
 Differential Clock Driving Circuit